 Trading Identities: The Souvenir in Native North American Art from the Northeast, 1700-1900

 Throughout the eighteenth and nineteenth centuries the production, sale, and consumption of tourist art constituted a system for the circulation of objects within which images of Indianness were negotiated.
 To produce marketable commodities, Aboriginal people constructed images of themselves that mediated European notions of the savage, the natural, and the primitive.
-By accepting this imagery, colonizers and settlers naturalized their own identities as the rightful successors to the -Indians.
-While stereotypes of Indianness were being transported into parlours and bed chambers, the objects made for sale were also influencing the things Aboriginal people made for their own use.
-The beaded purses, pincushions, and shopping baskets brought Euro-American styles and concepts into Aboriginal communities, together with associated ideas of gender roles and domestic organization.
+By accepting this imagery, colonizers and settlers naturalized their own identities as the rightful successors to the “Indians.”
+While stereotypes of Indianness were being transported into parlors and bedchambers, the objects made for sale were also influencing things Aboriginal people made for their own use.
+The beaded purses, pincushions, and shopping baskets carried Euro-American styles and concepts into aboriginal communities, together with associated ideas of gender roles and domestic organization.

-An innovative combination of fieldwork, art historical analysis, and historical contextualization, this study is the first rigorous comparison of Native souvenir production with a wide range of Euro-American decorative arts and home crafts to identify the sources of object types and styles and revealing the innovative difference displayed by Aboriginal trade wares.
-Images newly uncovered in archives and travel literature - including depictions of Native vendors and makers - illustrate the book, along with never before displayed or published objects from museum collections in Europe and North America.
+An innovative combination of fieldwork, art historical analysis, and historical contextualization, this study for the first time rigorously compares a Native souvenir production to a wide range of Euro-American decorative arts and home crafts.
+It identifies the sources of object types and styles and reveals the innovative differences displayed by Aboriginal trade wares.
+Images newly uncovered in archives and travel literature―including depictions of Native vendors and makers―illustrate the book, along with never before displayed or published objects from museum collections in Europe and North America.